mozman/ezdxf/docs/source/develop/index.rst

     C:\> black -l 80 <python-file>

-Reformatting the `ezdxf` code base is an ongoing process, commit reformatted code in a separated commit with no logic changes.
+Reformatting the `ezdxf` code base is an ongoing process, add reformatted code in a separate commit without changing the runtime logic.

 Type Annotations
 ----------------